 How to bath a rabbit

 If your vet recommends that for health reasons you need to bath your rabbit, then get someone else to help you so one person can keep a firm hold of the rabbit whilst the other person does the bathing.
 Make sure that you have a non-slip rubber mat or towel on the bottom of the bath/sink or bowl you are using as a bath.
 This helps the rabbit to grip so they are less likely to panic and thrash/scrabble around.
 Use warm water and constantly check to ensure it isn’t getting hotter or colder.
-Showers can sometimes be noisy and too powerful, so using a jug of water instead is often preferable.
-Start at the rabbits rump and work your way forward, wetting the hair to the skin.
+Showers can sometimes be noisy and too powerful, so using a jug of water instead is generally preferable.
+Start at the rabbit’s rump and work your way forward, wetting the fur to the skin.
 Do not wet their head unless told to do so by your vet, and ensure you do not get water or shampoo in their eyes or ears.
 If you are using shampoo lather it in and rinse off thoroughly.

-When you are wetting the rabbit or rinsing shampoo off, ensure that you empty the bowl frequently of the water so the water level doesn’t build up.
-The rabbit will not like sitting in too much water, which is why it may be easier to bath them in a bath or sink, so the water drains away all the time down the plug.
+When you are wetting the rabbit or rinsing shampoo off, ensure that you empty the bowl frequently so the water level doesn’t build up.
+The rabbit will not like sitting in too much water, which is why it may be easier to bathe them in a bath or sink, so the water drains away all the time down the plug.
 If you are only washing the rabbit’s back end, then after gently placing them into the sink/bowl/bath, get your assistant to lift their front end up by placing a hand under their chest and one on top, so only their back end is in the water, and then wash their back end.
 When finished, gently lift the rabbit out and wrap them in a warm towel.
 Bathing should be done as quickly as possible so the rabbit doesn’t get too cold.